adeelFeroz77/plant-shield-backend/README.md

 # plant-shield-app
-This is the repository which is for mobile application of our FYP "Plant Shield".
-This mobile application is developed in flutter.
+This is the repository which is for server of our FYP "Plant Shield".
+This server is in development and developing in python framework Flask.